ycechungAI/moderngl/docs/the_guide/intro.rst

 Beyond OpenGL
 -------------

-OpenGL has a lot of "baggage" after 25 years and hardware have drastically changed since its inception.
+OpenGL has a lot of "baggage" after 25 years and hardware has drastically changed since its inception.
 Plans for "OpenGL 5" was started as the **Next Generation OpenGL Initiative (glNext)**.
 This Turned into the `Vulkan`_ API and was a grounds-up redesign